clementsallan/check_linux_updates/README.md

      "mowa-net", rebooting them if needed)
     ..

-# check_debian_update_local.py
+# check_update_local.py

-Locally runs ``/usr/lib/update-notifier/apt-check`` command and shows (via stdout) the number of updates on Debian/Ubuntu.
+Shows the number of (security) updates on Linux systems with yum or apt.
-The apt-check command itself is not part of this project but part of update-notifier-common package.
-You may need to prepare it beforehand.
+Tested on Debian, Ubuntu, CentOS, Fedora (not on RHEL).

+On Debian-like systems, requires "update-notifier-common" package.
+On Redhat-like systems, requires "yum-plugin-security" (on Fedora11/CentOS6), or "yum-security" (on older Redhat).

-This tool shows an unusually high number on error.
+On error an unusually high positive number ([60001,60100]) will be used.

-It is because Zabbix Agent won't handle negative number and there's no other appropriate way to let Zabbix Server know the situation.
-Typically more than 60000 will be shown.
+## I like Zabbix :-)

-For using with Zabbix, try UserParameter like the following:
+Try UserParameter like the following:

-    UserParameter=mowa.updates,/var/lib/zabbix/check_debian_update_local.py -q
+    UserParameter=mowa.updates,/var/lib/zabbix/check_update_local.py -q
-    UserParameter=mowa.secupdates,/var/lib/zabbix/check_debian_update_local.py -s -q
+    UserParameter=mowa.secupdates,/var/lib/zabbix/check_update_local.py -s -q
-    UserParameter=mowa.reboots,/var/lib/zabbix/check_debian_update_local.py -r -q
+    UserParameter=mowa.reboots,/var/lib/zabbix/check_update_local.py -r -q

-Reboot the agent and check if Zabbix Server side can use these additional parameters. zabbix_get command will be your friend.
+Reboot the agent and check if Zabbix Server side can use these additional parameters.

+zabbix_get command will be your friend.
+Use it on the server side.

     (on server side)
     $ zabbix_get -s yourhost.exampl.com -k mowa.reboots
     1

-Note that apt-check command and this Python script may be too slow for your servers.
-Please be careful.

 # License

-Apache2
+Copyright: Daisuke Miyakawa (d.miyakawa (a-t) gmail d-o-t com) Licensed under Apache 2 License.